Undercover Policing Inquiry: Evidence and Reports

+The Inquiry published its interim report for Tranche One on 29 June 2023.

+The expected commencement of Tranche Two hearings is Spring 2024.

-Criticism of the inquiry
+Criticism of the Inquiry

-Criticisms leveled against the inquiry have included concerns about long delays in its work (the Guardian said: "The inquiry has performed to perfection its dual function of creating the illusion of a political response, while firmly kicking the issue into the long grass"), the perceived suitability of John Mitting as chair, and the decision to allow many undercover officers giving evidence to the inquiry to remain anonymous.
+Criticisms levelled against the Inquiry have included concerns about long delays in its work (the Guardian said: "The inquiry has performed to perfection its dual function of creating the illusion of a political response, while firmly kicking the issue into the long grass"), the perceived suitability of Sir John Mitting as chair, and his decisions to allow many undercover officers giving evidence to the Inquiry to remain anonymous.

-In March 2018 at least 60 campaigners and their legal teams walked out of hearings examining whether the identities of undercover officers should be concealed.
+In March 2018 campaigners and their legal teams walked out of an Inquiry hearing, calling for Mitting to stand down or appoint a full panel.

 A number of the CPs (Core Participants) involved in the inquiry are campaigning together.
 They are the Campaign Opposing Police Surveillance (COPS) and Police Spies Out of Lives.